 The level of effort put into designing the game and world makes grinding in it so much more enjoyable.
 Having the world and environments around you living and breathing beats static maps.

 It’s also the perfect game for grinding with friends.
 Most MMOs make it impossible to group if there are level gaps between the players.
 However, in ESO you can still quest together and get rewards tailored to your level.

 Available on PC, Android and iOS.

 The game is played from a top-down isometric perspective.
-Whilst the combat isn’t fast-paced action like BDO, it’s still compelling and draws from MOBA titles.
+While the combat doesn’t offer fast-paced action like BDO, it’s still compelling and draws inspiration from MOBA titles.